 Sub-phase Scope Clinton Soda Ash Replacement Added in the Final FY06 budget cycle.
 The soda ash delivery system required for pH control in the activated sludge process is obsolete and needs to be replaced.
 The contract was awarded in November 2007 and work was complete by August 2008.
 Clinton Permanent Standby Generator New for FY07.
 Install a permanent standby generator at the Clinton Wastewater Treatment Plant.
 Completed in November 2007.
-Clinton Plant-Wide Concrete Repair The concrete walls, walkways and structural support beams across the primary clarifiers and secondary trickling filters are deteriorating to the point that rebar is exposed.
+Clinton Plant-Wide Concrete Repair Added in FY10.
+The concrete walls, walkways and structural support beams across the primary clarifiers and secondary trickling filters are deteriorating to the point that rebar is exposed.
 The project involves repairing the walls and potentially replacing the walkways and equipment support beams that extend across the tops of the tanks.
-Clinton Digester Cleaning & Rehabs Clinton's two digesters are approximately 20% filled with compacted grit which is limiting their efficiency.
+Clinton Digester Cleaning & Rehabs Added in FY10.
+Clinton's two digesters are approximately 20% filled with compacted grit which is limiting their efficiency.
 A new discharge permit to be issued soon includes phosphorous limits requiring both digesters to be used at all times.
 Need to empty, clean and rehab the tanks (replace covers, piping, valves, gas lancers and mixers) to operate under new permit.
+Cleaning the first digester was completed by July 2010.
+In FY12, the scope was expanded to include installing two new 36-inch influent gates to control flow from Clinton and Lancaster to prevent flooding and protect plant assets.
+These gates would allow for throttling back on the plant flow during high flow conditions.
+The gates would be managed so the plant wet well does not overflow, and upstream back-ups do not occur.
+The work is scheduled to begin in FY12.

-Awarded a contract for cleaning the first digester in May 2010, work completed by July 2010.
-The tank rehab work is scheduled to begin in late FY12.
-Clinton Aeration Efficiency Improvement (and Auxiliary Pumps) A study completed by FS&T recommended installing fine bubble diffusers in three of the six secondary aeration tanks instead of using mechanical mixers to obtain a better oxygen transfer rate while reducing electricity consumption.
+Sub-phase Scope Clinton Aeration Efficiency Improvement (and Auxiliary Pumps) Added in FY10.
+A study completed by FS&T recommended installing fine bubble diffusers in three of the six secondary aeration tanks instead of using mechanical mixers to obtain a better oxygen transfer rate while reducing electricity consumption.
 In FY12 this project scope was expanded to include the installation of four permanent submersible auxiliary pumps to increase pumping capacity during high flow conditions in the plant.
 These are needed to avoid the cost of renting additional pumps which was required four times in the past two years.
-The existing pumps cannot handle the high flow conditions that occur during very heavy and back-to back rain storms.
-This project will help to enhance the community system by ensuring that backups and untreated overflows are less likely to occur.
-Work expected to begin in FY12.
+Work is scheduled to begin in FY12.
+Phosphorous Removal Design/ESDC and Construction Added in FY12.
+Latest draft NPDES permit requires phosphorous removal to 0.15 mg/l.
+The Authority expects the permit to be issued in FY12 with four years allowed to achieve compliance.
+Current treatment system does not reduce phosphorous to required levels and this new process equipment is needed to achieve this limit.
+Design is scheduled to begin in late FY12.